 Bothwell Primary fully appreciates all parental support both in school and at home.
 We welcome parent helpers into our school to support the children with active learning activities, paired reading, practical maths, number, reading games, computing skills, after school clubs and on educational visits.
-(PVG Disclosure Scotland required, available from the school office).

-This partnership with parents is highly valued and is evident in the two way dialogue which exists between the home and school.
+This partnership with parents is highly valued and is evident in the two-way dialogue which exists between the home and school.
 Parents are regularly consulted, with views carefully reflected upon and considered within the school improvement plan.
 Bothwell Primary celebrates an ethos where parents feel they are an integral part of the school community.
 Parents can contact the school at any time by telephone, e-mail or letter, or by calling personally at the school.